Peter Wolfenden

 Peter Tom Wolfenden MBE (24 January 1935 – 18 February 2023) was a New Zealand driver and trainer of Standardbred racehorses.
-He is most notable for his victory in the New Zealand Trotting Cup when he drove New Zealand's top pacer Cardigan Bay.
 He won the New Zealand drivers' premiership 14 times, including eight consecutive years from 1974, and twice won the Australasian Drivers Championship.
 He represented New Zealand seven times in the World Drivers Championship in harness racing, placing second in 1977 and third in 1971.
 He had 1762 career race wins in New Zealand as a driver, and 798 as a trainer.

+One of his most notable wins was in the 1963 New Zealand Trotting Cup, when he trained and drove New Zealand's top pacer Cardigan Bay.

 In the 1982 New Year Honours, Wolfenden was appointed a Member of the Order of the British Empire (MBE), for services to trotting.
 He was inducted into the New Zealand Sports Hall of Fame.

 Wolfenden died on 18 February 2023, at the age of 88.

 Big race wins

 Peter Wolfenden's career included driving the following winners: